llvm/llvm-project/libcxx/docs/Hardening.rst

   done with relatively little overhead in constant time and are intended to be used in production.
 We recommend most projects to adopt the fast mode.
-- **Extensive mode**, which contains all the checks from the fast mode and additionally some checks for undefined behavior that incur relatively little overhead but aren't security-critical.
+- **Extensive mode**, which contains all the checks from the fast mode and some additional checks for undefined behavior that incur relatively little overhead but aren't security-critical.
 While the performance penalty is somewhat more significant compared to the fast mode, the extensive mode is still intended for use in production builds.